sedadiriker/Clarusway-BootCamp-/JAVASCRİPT/Random-User-Data-Project/README.md

 # Random User Data Project

-- This project involves fetching random user data from the "Random User Generator API" [https://randomuser.me/api/](https://randomuser.me/api/)  and displaying specific user information on the DOM.
+This project is a web application that fetches and displays random user data using the Random User Generator API.
+Users can click the "New user" button to fetch and display information about a new random user.
+The displayed information includes the user's name, email address, birthday, address, phone numbers, and password.

 ## Used Technologies and Libraries